-Additionally, tides in the Chesapeake Bay are influenced by Coriolis forces (momentum forces due to the rotation of the Earth).
+Additionally, Coriolis forces (momentum forces due to the rotation of the Earth) influence tides in the Chesapeake Bay.
 Browne and Fisher (NOS, 1988) found a significant west to east tide range differential due to Coriolis forces throughout the bay with peak differences of 1.0 foot in the region between Smith Point (1 foot range, western shore) and Tangier Sound (2 foot range, eastern shore).

-2.5 CURRENTS
+2.6 CURRENTS